Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 There is no apparent appetite in either party to raise the gas tax, which funds federal transportation projects and has remained at its current level — 18.4 cents a gallon — since 1993.
 Democrats have proposed rolling back the tax cuts passed by the president and the last Republican led-Congress to fund road and bridge repairs.
 But Senate Majority Leader Mitch McConnell, R-Ky., called that idea a "non-starter."

-Rep. Tom Cole, R-Okla., said a $2 trillion package sounded good, but that he was skeptical.
+Rep. Tom Cole, R-Okla., said that a $2 trillion package sounded good, but that he was skeptical.
 "They could have said five [trillion dollars], you know, and until they actually tell us how they're going to pay for it, agreeing on a number doesn't mean very much."

 NPR congressional correspondent Susan Davis contributed to this report.